ricardovaltierra/enumerable/README.md

 - Ruby
 - Github

-Basic ruby and github was used on this project.
+Basic ruby and GitHub were used on this project.

 ## 🚀 the project